Wattful/Advanced-TF2-Trading/README.md

 This error can occur when trying to respond to an offer.
 The best option is to simply restart the bot and try again.
 `javax.net.ssl.SSLHandshakeException: Received fatal alert: record_overflow`
 If this error (or a similar one) occurs, it means that you are running the programs without the recommended Djdk command line option seen above.
+`java.lang.IllegalStateException: native offer checking has stopped working` immediately after starting the bot.
+If you get this error, this means that the Node.js portion of the program is not working.
+This could happen for several reasons.
+Firstly, you may not be running the program from the src directory.
+This can additionally happen if you have not installed all required NPM packages, or if you do not have Node.js installed and added to the Path.
+To get a more specific error message, try running node offerChecking.js yourself.
 ```
 Exception in thread "main" java.lang.ExceptionInInitializerError
 Caused by: org.json.JSONException: A JSONArray text must start with '[' at 0 [character 1 line 1]